brenderbee/pollen-forecast/README.md

 <img src="./" width="400" />

 ## User Stories
 1. As a user, I want to be able to login to my account.
+(MVP)
 2. As a user, I want to see an animated loading icon while my profile loads.
+(MVP)
+3. As a user, I want to edit my location.
+(MVP)
-3. As a user, I want to see the current pollen levels.
+4. As a user, I want to see the current pollen levels.
+(MVP)
-4. As a user, I want to see the current details of particular pollen group.
+5. As a user, I want to see the current details of particular pollen group.
+(MVP)
-5. As a user, I want to see the details of the current pollen group to highlight pollens I am allergic too.
+6. As a user, I want to see the details of the current pollen group to highlight pollens I am allergic too.
-6. As a user, I want to create a profile that allows me to specify which pollens I know I'm allergic to.
+7. As a user, I want to create a profile that allows me to specify which pollens I know I'm allergic to.
-7. As a user, I want the list of pollens to auto-populate.
+8. As a user, I want the list of pollens to auto-populate.
-8. As a user, I want to track my symptoms for the day.
+9. As a user, I want to track my symptoms for the day.
+(MVP)
-9. As a user, I want to add past symptoms for a given day.
+10. As a user, I want to add past symptoms for a given day.
+(MVP)
-10. As a user, I want I want to see a graph of my symptoms over time and how it relates to specific pollen groups.
+11. As a user, I want I want to see a graph of my symptoms over time and how it relates to specific pollen groups.
+(MVP)
-11. As a user, I want the option to see my symptoms over the past month or the past 3 months.
+12. As a user, I want the option to see my symptoms over the past month or the past 3 months.
-12. As a user, I want to see a screen that shows the pollens most active during my tracking period.
+13. As a user, I want to see a screen that shows the pollens most active during my tracking period.
+(MVP)

 ## Contact